 In your first phone call, you and your local Mind Active Monitoring practitioner will explore if the service is right for you.
-Together, you’ll agree a programme of support covering any of the following topics:
+Together, you’ll agree on a programme of support covering any of the following topics:

 Each week you’ll receive materials to help you understand and manage your feelings.
-These might include explanations of how and why we experience different feelings, a thought diary, or mindfulness techniques.
+These might include explaining how and why we experience difficult emotions, a thought diary, or mindfulness techniques.

 Fill in your contact details on this website and one of our trained team will be in touch to talk through the service and how it can help you.

 Active Monitoring helps by giving you insight into your mental health and giving you practical ways to understand and manage your emotions.
 By the end of the course, you should have more understanding of feelings, why you are experiencing them and how to manage them, and feel more in control.

 Active Monitoring can work alongside other treatment plans and our Active Monitoring Practitioners will talk you through the programme and whether it’s right for you, in your first consultation.
 If you have different needs, your practitioner will be able to put you in touch with other services that might be able to help.

 No. You can start Active Monitoring by filling in the form on this website.

 This is a service for anyone who feels that their emotions are getting on top of them, and this could be for many reasons.
 You do not need to have a diagnosed mental health problem to access this service.

 You do not need to pay to use Active Monitoring.
 It is a free service, thanks to funding by the Welsh Government.

 Yes.
 Materials can be posted to you instead of emailed if you would prefer.
 This will be agreed in your first call with the Active Monitoring practitioner.